itaifish/NCTRC-Check-In-App/README.md

          - Verify that everything works with `mvn verify`

 2. Production system
-   - Where
+   - Where: AWS
-   - Access
+   - Access: A new developer can only get access by contacting NCTRC and getting permission.
 3. Pre-production environments
    - No pre-production environments
 4. Components of the app
    - Database: DynamoDB

-   - Repo:
+   - Repository
 4. CI/CD?
    - Neither are implemented